odkr/sortableclasses/README.rst

 Otherwise, download the most recent stable release (`v0.9.4
 <https://github.com/odkr/sortableclasses.py/archive/v0.9.4.tar.gz>`_),
-unzip it and copy the directory ``sortableclasses`` into a directory in your Python's `sys.path`.
+unzip it and copy the directory :file:`sortableclasses` into a directory in your Python's `sys.path`.

 You can do all of the above by::